 - Dietitian Kate Scarlata provides many comprehensive guides and articles on her website.

-- The Food Allergy Therapy network offers a registry of mental health therapists who specialize in food allergies.
+- The Food Allergy Therapy network offers a registry of mental health therapists specializing in food allergies.

 - For a few dancer-specific starter tips, grab your guide here: